-Employees who successfully complete 10 or 30 hour courses are given “completion” cards.
+Employees who successfully complete 10 or 30 hour courses are given “completion” hard cards.

 Are OSHA 10 hour and 30 hour courses required?

-Yes and no. In 7 states, the OSHA 10-hour Construction course is required for construction workers.
+Yes and no. In many states, the OSHA 10-hour Construction course is required for construction workers.
 These include but are not limited to Connecticut, New York, Massachusetts, Missouri, Nevada, New Hampshire, and Rhode Island.